What Is Mucus?

 Collect about 2 or 5 grams of feces using a sterile spoon into a sterile universal container.
 The color and consistency of the feces are checked to know if they are fluid or semi-solid and if they contained mucus, blood, and pus.

 You can also view the feces under an electron microscope using normal saline for its microscopy.
-Feces might be cultured to detect the bacteria that cause the presence of mucus in blood and sensitivity test will be carried out to know the precise drugs that can help cure the infection.
+Feces might be cultured to detect the bacteria that cause the presence of mucus in blood and sensitivity tests will be carried out to know the precise drugs that can help cure the infection.

 Use of imaging tests like CT scanning, pelvic MRI scan, and X-ray